 Techning methods include lectures and computer laboratories.
 Course is taking advantage of e-learning (Moodle) system.
 The main focus is on computer laboratories with strong emphasis on practical skills.

 Assesment methods and criteria linked to learning outcomes

 Students obtain points for the activity in computer labs during the semester.
 The final exam is composed of written, practical and oral part.
-The exam will be passed remotely.

 Language of instruction

 1. Introductiona to digital integrated circuits, history and development of CPLDs and FPGAs.

 3. The basics of digital systems: gates, flip-flops, shift registers, counters.

 4. Theory of finite state machines, Moor and Mealy state machines.